Category: Event

 Lastly, the group made its way towards Piers Park, walking through the recent expansion of the MassPort property where attendees had the opportunity to hear from John Walkey, GreenRoots’ Director of Climate Justice & Waterfront Initiatives.
 John was able to provide some context of some of the programmatic work that GreenRoots achieves throughout East Boston.
 He shared a brief history lesson on how chapter 91 has evolved from providing access to colonial era subjects to the harbor to fish and clam, to its current existing form where new developments along the Boston Harbor provide public amenities to the communities that host them such as public restrooms.
 John also noted that green spaces such as Piers Park are essential, especially as Boston Logan Airport abuts the community and negatively impacts air quality.

-Join us for a Cambridgeport Walk starting by the BU Bridge on July 11 at 5:30pm!
+Join us for a Cambridgeport walk on July 11

-Join us for a Cambridgeport Walk starting by the BU Bridge on July 11 at 5:30pm!
+Join us for a Cambridgeport walk on July 11

 We look forward to seeing you on July 11th at 5:30pm for our latest walk!
 We’ll be starting on Comm Ave by the BU Bridge.